FogmaLOL/FogmaLOL/README.md

 - 👋 Hi, I’m Fogma
 - 👀 I’m interested in gaming and  programming
-- 🖥️ Coding in Python, Batch, Html, Javascript
+- 🖥️ Coding in Python, Batch, Html, Css, Javascript

 <!---
 FogmaLOL/FogmaLOL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.